Stafford Castle (1 miles)

 Galleries of Justice

 - home to the Villainous Sheriff of Nottingham and is the only Museum of its kind in Europe.
-Based at Nottingham’s old county gaol the Museum portrays Nottingham’s horrible history and crime and punishment through the...
+Based at Nottingham’s old county gaol the Museum portrays Nottingham’s horrible history and crime and punishment through the ages in a fun and interactive environment.
+Many tours are actor led making the...

 Greens Windmill and Science Centre (42 miles)